MultiverseLearningProducts/swe/src/mod1/wk1/day1.md

 # Mod 1 > Week 1 > Day 1

-## Overview of the day

 At the end of this module you will be building a RESTful API that has both authentication and authorisation.
 We are going to build up to this final challenge in a gradual way.
-Our jouney will begin today with the building block of RESTful apis - the Hyper Text Transfer Protocol (HTTP).
+Our jouney will begin today with the building block of RESTful APIs - the Hyper Text Transfer Protocol (HTTP).

+## Pre-work

+To get the most out of this module, make sure you watch this video !(https://youtu.be/iYM2zFP3Zn0).
+Pay close attention - you'll be quizzed.

+If you're not comfortable with async JavaScript, callbacks and promises, make sure you study and practice these before arriving at the bootcamp.

+## Overview of the day

 We are going to use [Postman](https://www.postman.com/) to call some RESTful APIs and look in detail at the requests we send and responses we receive.
 Then we will look at performing these same requests using the browser's native `fetch` api.